Only Angels Have Wings: Plot

 Unable to fly, Geoff lets MacPherson take his place.
 However, MacPherson and the Kid are unable to climb high enough; the plane stalls and drops thousands of feet before leveling off.
 Geoff tells them to turn around, but they decide to try to fly through the fogged-in pass.
 In the pass, they encounter a flock of condors.
-One crashes through the windshield, paralyzing the Kid; another hits the No. 1 engine, setting it on fire.
+There is a bird strike; one crashes through the windshield, paralyzing the Kid; and another hits the No. 1 engine, setting it on fire.
 Later the No. 2 engine also catches fire.
 The Kid tells MacPherson to bail out, but he refuses.
 He turns around and returns to Barranca, managing to crash-land the burning Trimotor on the field.
 The Kid dies from a broken neck, but not before telling Geoff what MacPherson did.
 As a result, MacPherson is finally accepted by the other pilots.

 Bonnie is torn between leaving and staying, and confronts Geoff in the hope he will ask her to stay.
 However, with mere hours to spare on the trial period, the weather clears and Geoff has to rush off to secure the all-important contract.
 Before he goes, he offers to toss a coin to decide: heads, Bonnie stays; tails, she leaves.
 The coin comes up heads, but Bonnie despairs that this is the result of chance, not love.
 Geoff leaves her with the coin.
-She then realizes that it is the Kid's trick coin, dispelling her sadness.
+She then realizes that it is the Kid's trick double-headed coin, Geoff's way of saying he loves her.
+She watches as Geoff and another pilot who have just two good arms between them lift a Travel Air high-wing monoplane off the soggy runway to deliver the mail across the Andes, knowing she will be there when they return.